sookim-Boston/fullstack-frontend/README.md

 ### Unsolved Problems
 Things that I am planning to work on:
-1. Creating pause button
+1. Creating 5min, 10min break buttons
-2. Styling
-3. Keeping track of number of times the timer has been used
+2. Keeping track of number of times the timer has been used

 ### Wireframes and User stories
 As a user, I should be able to sign up